 Devon's treescapes are stunning and crucial habitats for so much wildlife.
 But they are under threat from ash dieback which is estimated to kill at least 90% of Devon’s ash trees in the coming years.
 It will affect everyone, but everyone can be part of the solution.
 We're leading on fighting ash dieback on behalf of the Devon Ash Dieback Resilience Forum, and we are looking for Devon's communities to get involved and help us to save Devon's precious treescapes.

 Saving Devon’s Treescapes aims to provide hope and action in the face of the alarming changes that are already affecting our precious treescapes.
 We will support local communities across the county to plant and nurture thousands of replacement trees.
-These won’t be ash trees, but they will be of other native Devon species including oak, field maple, aspen, lime, beech, birch, and hazel.
+These won’t be ash trees, but they will be of other native Devon species including oak, field maple, rowan, crab apple, hawthorn, birch, and hazel.
 The project will enable people to care for and celebrate our treasured treescapes, supporting local action for wildlife and climate change.
 There are many ways you can get involved from planting trees to recording butterflies.

 Here's Rosie to tell us a bit about the project...

 The project can offer free trees (whips) for planting in your garden or any land where you have permission.
 We’re giving these away at local distribution hubs where you can collect a free cell grown tree, a planting guide and tree protection.
 Each hub will have between 200-400 trees to give away and will be run by local volunteers.
 All trees available are UK native species such as Oak, Rowan and Crab Apple.
 Please maintain social distancing when visiting our hubs.